Columbia ISA

 • noise reduction and echo cancellation technology for clear voice transmission

-• works with TextFriendly service (available from Parrot) for hands-free access to SMS text messages and email
+• works with TextFriendly service for hands-free access to SMS text messages and email

 • HFP (Hands-Free Profile)